Highland Tour Guide Island Tours

 We then head to Tobermory the pretty little town with its painted harbour front properties, sunken Spanish Galleon and the setting for the B.B.C.s Balamory.

-Here there is time for lunch and a wonder around the town before we drive down the Sound of Mull to cross back to Lochaline, retracing our steps.
+Here there is time to wonder around the town before we drive down the Sound of Mull to cross back to Lochaline, retracing our steps.

-Depending on time we stop for a wonder through the town of Fort William before heading back to Inverness via the South side of Loch Ness to arrive into Inverness between 18:00 - 19:00 in time for your evening meal.
+Depending on time we stop for a wonder through the town of Fort William before heading back to Inverness to arrive back in time for your evening meal.

 More of Mull can be seen and a trip to Iona is possible email for details of the Iona visit.